 For example, if you are filing this year’s taxes, any expenses you claim as deductions must have been paid during that calendar year.
 There are exceptions based on your company’s fiscal year.

 Also, different regions have their own tax codes that allow you to deduct certain expenses from your taxable income.
 These codes vary at the state and federal level.

 The tax code changes annually so this year’s approved deductions might not be next year’s.
 Some tax deductions by local governments are used as incentives to get businesses to move to certain areas.

 These special areas of town usually yield their own set of tax breaks.
-If you’re industrial building is in an improvement zone, you might be able to claim more on your state and local tax return than what you’re claiming at the federal level.
+If you are industrial building is in an improvement zone, you might be able to claim more on your state and local tax return than what you are claiming at the federal level.